Using a Brand Manifesto to Differentiate and Make Your Solution the Obvious Choice

 When done well, a manifesto shifts the way your prospects see your solution.
 The crowded market becomes less of a barrier because you’re no longer competing on capabilities alone.
 Once you’ve captured the imagination of your prospects, of course they want to know exactly how your solution can help them.
 Lead with big-picture inspiration, and follow with the details of your features.

-Check out my manifesto, Be the Obvious Choice (no need to submit your email address, unless you also want to subscribe to the Viewpoints newsletter, which you can do below)!
+Check out my manifesto, Become the Obvious Choice (no need to submit your email address, unless you also want to subscribe to the Brainwaves newsletter)!